FENCE: Feasible Evasion Attacks on Neural Networks in Constrained Environments

-Finally, we looked at defensive approaches to increase the \ffnn\ robustness in this setting.
+Finally, we looked at defensive approaches to increase the \ffnn\ robustness against the \system\ evasion attack.
 A well-known defensive technique is adversarial training~\cite{Goodfellow14,madry2017towards}.
 We trained \ffnn\ using adversarial training with the Projected attack at $L_2$ distance 20.
-We trained the model adversarially for 11 epochs and obtain AUC score of 89\% (each epoch takes approximately 7 hours).
-We measure the Projected attack's success rate for the balanced case against the standard and adversarially training models in Figure~\ref{fig:adv_training}.
+We trained the model adversarially for 11 epochs and obtained the AUC score of 89\% (each epoch takes approximately 7 hours).
+We measured the Projected attack's success rate for the balanced case against the standard and adversarially training models in Figure~\ref{fig:adv_training}.
 Interestingly, the success rate of the evasion attacks significantly drops for the adversarially-trained model and reaches only 16.5\% at 20 $L_2$ distance.
 This demonstrates that adversarial training is a promising direction for designing robust ML models for security.
 We plan to investigate it further and optimize its design in future work.